CAG07/dcc-party-tracker/README.md

 #### Step 7: Verify Everything Works

-Open your browser and test both of these URLs (replace `dcc-party-tracker` with whatever project name you chose):
+Open your browser and test both of these URLs (replace `<your-project-name>` with whatever project name you chose):

-1. `https://dcc-party-tracker.pages.dev` — you should see the party viewer web app
+1. `https://<your-project-name>.pages.dev` — you should see the party viewer web app
-2. `https://dcc-party-tracker.pages.dev/api/fg-characters` — you should see: `{"error":"No character data uploaded yet"}`
+2. `https://<your-project-name>.pages.dev/api/fg-characters` - you should see: "error: no character data uploaded yet"

-If both work, the website is ready!
-If the second URL gives a different error, double-check that the KV binding is set up correctly (Step 5) and that you redeployed (Step 6).
+The site is ready if both work!
+If the second URL throws an error, double-check that the KV binding is set up correctly (Step 5) and that you redeployed (Step 6).

 ---